Five ways Penske goes above and beyond the regulations to improve food safety and quality

 2. Sanitation

-Regulations stipulate that the trailer has to be cleaned and in good sanitary condition, but they give no oversight as to what that means.
-Penske puts customized policies and procedures in place to ensure equipment is cleaned properly.
+Regulations stipulate that trailers must be cleaned and in good sanitary condition, but they provide little oversight as to what that means in practice.
+Penske puts customized policies and procedures in place to ensure all equipment is cleaned properly.
 There isn't a one-size-fits-all approach to cleaning, and cleaning procedures can vary based on the type of product being hauled.

 3. Third-Party Audits

-Federal food safety regulations don't require third-party audits of locations, but they are useful to ensure all parties are meeting the requirements and utilizing industry best practices.
-What's more, some retailers require their providers to have an audit performed.
-There are different types of audits.
-One audit, for example, includes close to 240 elements.
-Penske works with its customers to identify which audit would be the best fit for their business model and successfully introduces those audits into their business culture.
+Federal food safety regulations don't require third-party audits of locations, but they are essential for ensuring all parties are meeting requirements and utilizing industry best practices.
+Additionally, many retailers require their providers to have an audit performed.

 4. Training